psbsgic/rabbitai/RELEASING/release-notes-1-0/README.md

 See related PR highlights [here](#developer-experience-1).

 # Performance
-This the most performant Rabbitai release to date, with enhanced scalability and efficiency.
+This the most performant Superset release to date, with enhanced scalability and efficiency.
 In addition to many small tweaks, **Charts** and **SQL Lab** both now support **asynchronous data loading**.
 Users will **feel** this improvement when loading query results, especially when there are many charts in a Dashboard or when queries are long running.

 See related PR highlights [here](#performance-1).

 # New Features
-Rabbitai 1.0 includes a slew of new features and other enhancements. **New visualization plugin architecture** will make it easier to build, test, style and configure custom visualizations for Rabbitai. **Dynamic viz plugin** imports will allow Rabbitai to load data viz plugins, allowing developers to more easily use or share their custom plugins and **load custom plugins on-demand** from anywhere on the web.
-Rabbitai has also adopted [**Apache ECharts**](https://echarts.apache.org/en/index.html) as the core library for new visualizations.
+Superset 1.0 includes a slew of new features and other enhancements. **New visualization plugin architecture** will make it easier to build, test, style and configure custom visualizations for Superset. **Dynamic viz plugin** imports will allow Superset to load data viz plugins, allowing developers to more easily use or share their custom plugins and **load custom plugins on-demand** from anywhere on the web.
+Superset has also adopted [**Apache ECharts**](https://echarts.apache.org/en/index.html) as the core library for new visualizations.

 <kbd><img alt="timeseries prophet" src="media/echarts_timeseries_prophet.png" width="600"/></kbd>